opensearch-project/documentation-website/_security/configuration/opensearch-keystore.md

 ## Usage

-In order to use the OpenSearch keystore script, you must have access to the file system in which the script resides.
+In order to use the `opensearch-keystore` script, you must have access to the file system containing the OpenSearch installation and the ability to execute OpenSearch scripts.

 To use `opensearch-keystore`, open a terminal and use the following command syntax: